CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 ### 1. In `security`, create a class named `ServerSecurityConfig`.

-- This class begins orchestrating a more full picture of the `User` in relation to our application
+- This class begins orchestrating a more complete picture of the `User` in relation to our application

 - It authenticates the source of the `User` (`UserService` / `UserRepository`)